FIRST PAGE

 Good aims are better than good slogans.

-Good and decent aims reach higher up than mere expressions - they reflect in action fairly well.
+Good and decent aims reach higher up than mere expressions - and they reflect in action fairly well.

 Ambition